Kilvoctu/aiyabot/README.md

 - Ensure AIYA has `bot` and `application.commands` scopes when inviting to your Discord server, and intents are enabled.
 - As /settings can be abused, consider reviewing who can access the command.
 This can be done through Apps -> Integrations in your Server Settings.
 Read more about /settings [here.](https://github.com/Kilvoctu/aiyabot/wiki/settings-command)
 - AIYA uses Web UI's legacy high-res fix method.
 To ensure this works correctly, in your Web UI settings, enable this option: `For hires fix, use width/height sliders to set final resolution rather than first pass`
+- For systems with less memory/cpu, or if the `/generate` command is not needed, it can be disabled by setting the environmental variable `USE_GENERATE=false` for docker/cli.

 ## Credits